 One of this site’s earliest articles, History of the 32nd Station Hospital: Part I (Stateside and Algeria, 1942–1943) touched only briefly on the unit’s transatlantic journey of January 14–26, 1943.
-Back then, I was trying to keep word counts down.
-To correct this regrettable omission, I am covering the voyage in exhaustive detail.
+To correct this regrettable omission, I am now covering the voyage in exhaustive detail.
 For most members of the unit, it was their first time leaving the United States; together with the unfamiliar experience of a sea journey, they faced the ever-present fear of submarine attack.

 Finally, the war diaries of several ships in the convoy survive in the National Archives and are available to view on Fold3 (albeit behind paywall).
 These include those from the U.S.S.
 Ancon (which the main body of the 32nd traveled aboard), U.S.S.
 Texas, U.S.S.
 Brooklyn, and U.S.S.
 Anne Arundel.
 Presumably because the convoy commodore was aboard, the Anne Arundel‘s was particularly thorough in documenting not only the ship’s individual actions but various events concerning the convoy itself.
 A booklet, “History and Highlights of the USS ANCON” by Myron Greenberg and Frederick J. Lipp, written at the end of the war, also covered the ship’s wartime career.

 The war diaries also recorded the ship’s coordinates (sometimes an estimate based on dead reckoning when conditions were too poor for celestial navigation) three times per day, at 0800 hrs, 1200 hrs, and 2000 hrs.
 This makes it possible to display the route of the journey with a fair degree of accuracy: